EEX Exchange

 Market Surveillance

-Tasks of Market Surveillance
+Tasks of the Market Surveillance

 - Ensures that trading processes and pricing are carried out on a fair and manipulation-free basis.

 - Records all data regarding exchange trading and the settlement of exchange transactions on a daily basis for analyses and required investigation activities.
-Can be requested to carry out special investigations by the Management Board of the exchange.
+Can be requested to carry out special investigations by the Management Board of the Exchange.

-- Carries out special investigations on its own initiative or upon an instruction to this end by the exchange supervisory authority.
+- Carries out special investigations on its own initiative or upon an instruction to this end by the Exchange Supervisory Authority.

-- Reports to the exchange supervisory authority and the Management Board of the exchange on a regular basis or for specific reasons
+- Reports to the Exchange Supervisory Authority and the Management Board of the Exchange on a regular basis or for specific reasons

 - Supports various national, European and international authorities, in particular, in the fields of exchange and financial market supervision, energy regulation and competition supervision